Harvard-Neutrino/TAMBO-MC/README.md

 `TAMBOSim` makes use of the `Snakemake` workflow management system.
 More details on `Snakemake` can be found [here](https://snakemake.github.io).
 By default, `TAMBOSim` will output the results of the simulation to a directory with the name of the config file in the `TAMBO_DATA_PATH` directory.
 For example, the name of the config file we will use here is `fast_test.toml`, so the output files will be written to `TAMBO_DATA_PATH/fast_test/`.
 Go ahead and create and change to this directory, creating it if needed.

-Before running a full simulation, it’s helpful to first create the needed PROPOSAL tables.
-This is most easily done by running a dummy simulation with the command `julia $TAMBOSIM_PATH/scripts/0_simulate_events/inject_neutrinos.jl —config $TAMBOSIM_PATH/resources/configuration_examples/setup_PROPOSAL_tables.toml —simset_id 00000 —output $TAMBO_DATA_PATH/test.jld2`.
-Feel free to remove this output file afterwards.

-To do a full run of `TAMBOSim`, execute `snakemake -p --cores 1 -s $TAMBOSIM_PATH/scripts/Snakefile $TAMBO_DATA_PATH/test_TAMBOSim/triggered/2300_3700_5000_150_small/whitepaper_trigger/triggered_events_00000.jld2`.
+To do a full run of `TAMBOSim`, execute `snakemake -p --cores 1 -s $TAMBOSIM_PATH/scripts/Snakefile $TAMBO_DATA_PATH/fast_test/triggered/2300_3700_5000_150_small/whitepaper_trigger/triggered_events_00000.jld2`.
+Feel free to change the number of cores to suit your machine.
 This will launch the full simulation chain, where `TAMBOSim` will:
 * Inject tau neutrinos into the simulation volume using `TauRunner` and compute the location of the associated tau lepton decay with `PROPOSAL`
 * Simulate the tau-induced air shower using `CORSIKA`
 * Identify events that trigger the detector array